 Back to school is just around the corner, and you want your child to have the best possible start to the school year.
 An essential part of this is making sure that your child goes back to school with the ability to learn and participate fully.
 No matter if your child currently wears glasses, or has never had a vision problem before, one thing you should do before school starts or very soon into the school year is to take your child for annual comprehensive eye exams.
-Vision problems can often be misdiagnosed as conditions such as ADHD due to the similarity in symptoms between the two.
+Children’s vision problems can often be misdiagnosed as conditions such as ADHD due to the similarity in symptoms between the two.

 So what are common symptoms of poor vision?